-The Remedy Rx: Harvard Medical School says there are some easy ways you can keep your brain young: Get mental stimulation, do regular exercise and keep your cholesterol and blood pressure under control.
+The Rx: Harvard Medical School says there are some easy ways you can keep your brain young: Get mental stimulation, do regular exercise and keep your cholesterol and blood pressure under control.
 Other factors that have been shown to decrease the risk of dementia: Eat a Mediterranean diet (heavy in fruits, vegetables, plant proteins and good fats like olive oil) and limit your alcohol intake to two drinks per day.
 And get seven to nine hours of sleep nightly—no less, no more.

 You Could Develop Shingles